captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 Well, there is Bertha,
 ---
-but she has no conversation.
+but she don't have no conversation.
 ---
 Oh, I could move Erma down close,
 ---
-but she and Bertha don't speak.
+but her and Bertha don't speak.
 ---
 It's gonna be a mess at that dinner table
 ---